VisualComputing/nub/README.md

 #### Immediate-mode shapes

-Immediate-mode shapes may be set using an anonymous inner [Shape class](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html#set-processing.core.PShape-) class intance, such as with the following:
+Immediate-mode shapes may be set using an anonymous inner [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html#set-processing.core.PShape-) class intance, such as with the following:

 ```java
 ...